Sneaky Spikes: Uncovering Stealthy Backdoor Attacks in Spiking Neural Networks with Neuromorphic Data: Related Work

+\textbf{Defenses Against Backdoor Attacks.} Backdoor attacks can be mitigated using either model-based or data-based defenses.
+Model-based defenses involve examining potentially infected models to identify and reconstruct the backdoor trigger.
+An example is \ac{NC}~\cite{wang2019neural}, which aims to reconstruct the smallest trigger capable of causing the model to misclassify a specific input.
+This approach is based on the premise that an infected model is more likely to misclassify an input with a trigger than one that does not have a trigger.
+Another model-based approach is \ac{ABS}~\cite{liu2019abs}, which involves activating every model neuron and analyzing anomalies in the resulting output.
+Model-based defenses are designed to specifically target infected models, searching for signs of a trigger and attempting to reconstruct it.
+This approach is effective because the presence of a trigger is often a reliable indicator that the model has been compromised.
+However, it is also possible for a model to be infected without a trigger, where they are not applicable.
+Thus, model-based defenses are limited to cases with triggers.
 Data-based defenses aim to detect the presence of a backdoor by analyzing the dataset without inspecting the model itself.
 One approach in this category is clustering techniques to differentiate between clean and poisoned data~\cite{chen2018detecting}.
 Another approach, \ac{STRIP}~\cite{gao2019strip}, combines the provided dataset with known infected data and queries the model on the resulting combined dataset.
 By measuring the entropy of the model's output on this combined dataset, \ac{STRIP} can detect backdoored inputs, which tend to have lower entropy than clean inputs.
 Data-based defenses focus on analyzing the dataset to detect the presence of a backdoor.
 These approaches are helpful because they do not require knowledge of the specific trigger used to infect the model, making them more robust against variations in the method of infection.
 However, data-based defenses may not be as effective at detecting more subtle forms of backdoor attacks, which may not leave as clear a signature in the dataset.
 Currently, no defenses are \ac{SNN} or neuromorphic data-specific.
 As shown, some well-performing defenses adapted from the image domain do not work well in \acp{SNN}.
-Thus, developing SNNs or neuromorphic data-specific countermeasures is necessary for future research.
+Thus, developing SNNs or neuromorphic data-specific defenses is necessary for future research.